Cebion/trigger-rally_pm/doc/README-win.txt

 which is located in the "bin" folder of Trigger Rally.

-It will run the game and save a text file named "trigger-rally.log" in your Trigger Rally game configuration folder (see 2. above).
+It will run the game and save a text file named "trigger-rally.log" in your temporary directory %TEMP%, which is typically located at:

+    C:\Users\UserName\AppData\Local\Temp\

 ----------------------
 5. Miscellaneous notes